 Here indeed a convex edge has an advantage over a straight edge.
 A convex edge has a smaller part of the edge in contact with the material being cut than a straight edge.
 So there is less friction.
 This is illustrated by the picture below (inspired by this).

 My conclusion is that some of the claims made in the knife world regarding convex edges are not true.
 Or better: they are rather meaningless.
 Whether a convex edge is stronger or slower dulling than a straight edges depends entirely on the angles.

 However, a convex edge does have an advantage over a straight edge in that it doesn’t wedge as much.
 There is a smaller part of the edge in contact with the material being cut, so there is less friction.

 This advantage is most prominent when cutting hard, rigid materials.
 That is probably the reason everyone prefers a convex edge on their axe.
 And cooks never complain their knife is wedging when cutting tomatoes.
-But they may complain when cutting potatoes.
+But they may complain when cutting carrots.

 A convex edge…

 × is stronger